JohnnyLawDGB/Digi-Mobile/README.md

 - Minimal changes to DigiByte Core: keep consensus and P2P logic untouched while pinning to a known release.
 - Focus on pruning and Android packaging: prioritize storage-bounded node operation, cross-compiling, and deployable Android artifacts.

+## Code Quality & Hardening

+Scripts and docs aim to be self-explanatory with clear headers, environment notes, and conservative defaults for small devices.
+Contributions that improve clarity, comments, and safety checks are welcome—see [`docs/CONTRIBUTING.md`](docs/CONTRIBUTING.md).

 ## Contributing

 Issues and roadmap items live on the [issue tracker](https://github.com/your-org/Digi-Mobile/issues).
+See [`docs/CONTRIBUTING.md`](docs/CONTRIBUTING.md) for expectations and style notes.

 Good starter areas include:
 - JNI bridge improvements to expose more DigiByte Core functionality to Android.